-Ross Donlon's poems have been published widely in Australia, New Zealand and the USA.
+Ross's poems have been widely published in Australia and Ireland.
+He has also had poems taken in the United States and New Zealand.
 His work has been broadcast on Radio National’s Poetica and community radio.
 He appears on the CD of a live reading, You Have Been Chosen.
 The Blue Dressing Gown was published in 2011 by Profile Poetry.
 Tightrope Horizon (Five Islands Press) was published in 2003.
 Shh and other love poems and My Ship were published by Mark Time Books in 2009.
 Shh has been anthologized in Poems for All Occasions and elsewhere.

 in 2009 he was awarded the Varuna Writers' House Dorothy Hewett Flagship Fellowship for Poetry.